KelianB/microservices-rentstream/README.md

 }
 ```

-The sever will generate a password, which will be given to you in the response.
+The server will generate a password, which will be given to you in the response.
 Copy that password somewhere.
 You are now ready to make your first API requests.